Palestine 194: Public

-In the West Bank, support groups called on Palestinians to actively campaign for the bid, and planned a series of co-ordinated demonstrations to take place in cities between 19–23 September.
+In the West Bank, support groups called on Palestinians to actively campaign for the bid, and planned a series of co-ordinated demonstrations to take place in cities between 19 and 23 September.
 Massive demonstrations were staged in several cities in the West Bank in support of the bid, including Ramallah and Hebron.
 A women's rally was also staged by Palestinians and Israelis at the Qalandia checkpoint between Ramallah and Jerusalem.
 As the president spoke to the General Assembly on 23 September, thousands of people gathered in central Ramallah with lit candles and portraits of Abu Mazen.
 When the president finished speaking, the demonstrators chanted Palestinian protest chants.
 The organisers emphasised their intention to keep the rallies strictly peaceful, and reports indicated that this was mostly the case.
 However, several violent clashes occurred between demonstrators and the Israeli army at Qalandia, in which one Palestinian man was killed.
 In addition, violence between Israeli settlers and local Palestinians escalated to a peak.

 In Gaza, all demonstrations in support or condemnation of the application were banned in an attempt to avoid any action with the potential to deepen the divisions between Palestinian factions.
 A survey by a Palestinian research center found that 86 percent of Gaza residents favour the push for membership, more than in the West Bank.

 Overseas, rallies in support of the bid were staged in Berlin, Buenos Aires, Bucharest, Caracas, Copenhagen, London, Prague, Sacramento, Sofia and Stockholm.
 Demonstrators in Amman expressed opposition to the proposal, calling instead for a state on the entirety of the historical Palestinian land.
 Rallies were staged in New York on the days leading up to the summit, and continued outside the United Nations headquarters building throughout the duration of the session.